 In addition to her knowledge of addiction and recovery, she has over 20 years of expertise in marketing, communications and public relations.
 Lerena also has her own consulting firm, Lee Dawn Consulting.
 She coaches and empowers others for change; personally and professionally.
-She is an aspiring author and inspiring speaker. in 2019 she joined the Board of Directors for Our House Recovery (a men’s recovery treatment centre in Edmonton, AB)
+She is an published author and inspiring speaker. in 2019 she joined the Board of Directors for Our House Recovery (a men’s recovery treatment centre in Edmonton, AB)

 Jolene joined PEP’s team in 2015.
 She has her Bachelors of Arts Degree with a major in Psychology.
-Jolene has been employed with Alberta Health Services for 5 years and 3 of those years were with the PChAD program.
+Jolene was employed with Alberta Health Services for 5 years and 3 of those years were with the PChAD program.
 Jolene is now a full-time mother with two beautiful daughters and is working towards her teaching degree.

 Rachel Carr has been a facilitator with PEP since 2015.
 She has an undergraduate Honours degree in Psychology and a Master’s degree in Community Health Sciences.
 She spent several years volunteering on a crisis support line in her hometown of Winnipeg.
 Rachel currently works for Alberta Health Services in mental health and addiction research.
 In her free time, Rachel enjoys playing slow-pitch and crafting.

 Debbie Bridge joined PEP in 2019 as a facilitator.
 She is self-employed as a self-inquiry stress reduction Coach and facilitator providing one on one and group sessions to clients wishing to reduce stress and deal with conflict using the concept of self-inquiry.

 With her own experience of Parents Empowering Parents, Debbie benefited from the encouragement offered through their structured program that incorporates both support from the participants and education from the facilitators.

 She loves being a part of a program like PEP that supports people by listening and encouraging along with giving practical tools that can be taken home and used in everyday life.